vacekj/express-json-validator-middleware/README.md

 ```

 ## Tests
-Tests are written using Mocha
+Tests are written using Mocha & Chai

 ```
 npm install